ABaloch1/Whats4Dinner/README.md

     allergies, and dietary restrictions.
 Ensure MySQL server is running and properly configured.

 ## Extra Features Implemented:
-    Session Management: User sessions are managed to authenticate users and restrict access to profile pages.
+    Session Management: User sessions are managed to authenticate users and restrict access to certain pages, such as the admin page or the profiles page.